revanks/Machine_Learning_Technique_For_Flow_Regime_Classification/README.md

 ## Machine_Learning_Technique_For_Flow_Regime_Classification

-### Two Phase Regime Classification in a Straight Horizontal Pipe
+### Two Phase Flow Regime Classification in a Straight Horizontal Pipe

 ## About the project
-- In the present study the 7 different two-phase flow regimes classified for refrigerant flow occurring in a horizontal straight pipe during adiabatic wall conditions are made with the application of Random Forest Classifier (RFC), and Xtreme Gradient Boosting Classifier (XGBC)
+- In the present study the 7 different two-phase flow regimes were classified for refrigerant flow occurring in a horizontal straight pipe are made with the application of Random Forest Classifier (RFC), and Xtreme Gradient Boosting Classifier (XGBC)

 ### Experimental Flow Visualization (Padilla 2011 et al )